Fête du Citron: Lemon Festival

 In 1928, Menton was the main producer of lemons on the European continent.
 A hotelier had the idea of organizing a private exhibition of flowers and citrus fruits in the gardens of the Riviera Hotel.
 The event's success was such that the following year, the municipality took up the idea on its own.
 The name "Fête du Citron" was born in 1934.
 The Lemon Festival combines traditional carnival events with a celebration of Menton's reputation as Europe's lemon capital.
 Today, Menton is not known for the quantity of lemons it produces but rather their quality, as they are of a specialty kind sought after by chefs from across the region.

 The celebration features elaborate themed floats whose structures are covered in citrus fruit, primarily lemons and oranges, a large portion of which is imported from Spain every year.
 At the end of the event, the fruits are sold at low prices.
-Each year, a different theme is chosen for the festival.
+Each year since 1959, a different theme is chosen for the festival.

-The Fête du Citron is the second largest public winter event on the French Riviera after the Nice Carnival.
+Fête du Citron is the second largest public winter event on the French Riviera after the Nice Carnival.

 The celebration did not take place during the war years between 1940 and 1946, in 1991 due to the Gulf War, and in 2021 because of the COVID-19 pandemic.